-Fever in children is a very common presenting daily problem and the aetiology is generally clear following a detailed history and examination.
+Fever in children is a very common presenting problem and the aetiology is generally clear following a detailed history and examination.
 This article highlights some common red flag symptoms that may warrant further assessment.

 Pyrexia (fever) is defined as a temperature >37.2 degrees.
 A temperature less than 36 degrees should alert the clinician to a possible infection.

 Recent NICE guidance has focused on a traffic light scoring system for assessing children under 5.1 It provides some useful tips for GPs to help risk stratify patients, and guidance on when to seek further advice.

 Red flag symptoms in younger children (less than 5 years old)

 - Decreased urine output (reduction in wet nappies)